Activity note: Check-in available from 3:00 p.m.

 Activity note: Getting on/off motorcoach; walking up to 1 mile, including several hundred feet to/from opera house; negotiating stairs to/from seats at the opera.
 Backstage visit involves walking uphill and several flights of stairs; a less strenuous route is available with advance request to Road Scholar Santa Fe.

 Breakfast: Hotel buffet.

-Morning: We’ll examine tonight's opera, "The (R)evolution of Steve Jobs."
+Morning: Oliver Prezant will discuss tonight's opera, Leonard Bernstein's "Candide."
 Following the lecture we'll board our motorcoach and travel to our lunch destination.

 Lunch: Plated meal from a limited menu at a popular local restaurant includes selection of entrées, coffee, tea, soft drinks; additional beverages available for purchase.

 Afternoon: Next, we’ll ride to the Santa Fe Opera House for a docent-led backstage exploration.
 As we go “behind-the-scenes," and see the production areas, we'll gain a better understanding of all of the parts and processes involved in producing the beautiful performances we'll see this week.
 We’ll return to the hotel for some down time before dinner.